JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 ```

 > If the same header is both included with `headerFilter`, and excluded with `excludeFilter`, the specified header will
-> not be included into the bindings.
+> not be included in the bindings.
 >
-{type="note"}
+{style="note"}

 ### Import modules

-If an Objective-C library has a Clang module, use the `modules` property to specify the module that should be imported:
+If an Objective-C library has a Clang module, use the `modules` property to specify the module to be imported:

 ```none
 modules = UIKit